ethhub-io/ethhub/built-on-ethereum/open-finance/wbtc.md

 The custodian provides reliable, institutional-grade security for your WBTC.
 All WBTC issued will be fully backed and verified through on-chain proof of reserves.

+## How it works

+### Receiving

+To receive WBTC, a user requests tokens from a merchant.
+The merchant then performs the required KYC / AML procedures and verifies the user’s identity.
+Once this is completed, the user and merchant execute their swap, with Bitcoin from the user transferring to the merchant, and WBTC from the merchant transferring to the user.

+### Minting

+Minting refers to the process of creating new wrapped tokens.
+Minting in the wrapped framework is initiated by a merchant and performed by a custodian.

+### Burning

+Burning is the action of redeeming Bitcoin for WBTC tokens, and only merchant addresses can do this.
+The amount to be ‘burnt’ is deducted from the merchant’s WBTC balance (on chain) and the supply of WBTC is then reduced.

 ## Partners

 ![](../../.gitbook/assets/wbtc-partners.png)